-Many customers may have been mis-sold PPI (Payment Protection Insurance) by Positive Lending, PPI may have been attached to a customer's policy by Positive Lending, in some cases without their knowledge.
-Positive Lending may have disapproved a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Positive Lending, PPI may have been added to a customer's policy by Positive Lending, in some cases without their knowledge.
+Positive Lending may have refused a credit application if PPI was refused by the customer.

 Positive Lending PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Positive Lending.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Positive Lending, and this was not demonstrated to you at the point of sale, then you would be due compensation from Positive Lending.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Positive Lending, and this was not disclosed to you at the point of sale, then you would be due compensation from Positive Lending.